capralifecycle/liflig-http4k-setup/README.md

 - Catching unhandled exceptions and respond in standard json-format.
 - OpenTelemetry setup for recording exceptions.
 - Sets Cors policy for API.
-- Standard way of handling validation errors by lens failure (E.g. invalid request param) and respond in standard json-format.
+- Standard way of handling validation errors by lens failure in contract APIs (E.g. invalid request param) and respond in standard json-format.
-- Convenience function for explicit handling of errors that helps to return error response in standard error format and logs throwable in API request log.
+- Convenience functions for explicit handling of application errors that helps to return error response in standard error format and logs throwable in API request log.

 We use the following standard for error response json body: https://datatracker.ietf.org/doc/html/rfc7807